-We were born from the idea that a true Brewpub that resembled one found in Europe was needed in the area.
-A place that welcomed all ages, let in the beauty of the mountains and served Dam good food and beer.
+We were born from the idea that a true Brewpub celebrates all family members.
+We are a place that welcomes all ages, allows you to enjoy the beauty of the mountains and serves Dam good food and beer.

 Serving Dam good food and beer is still our mission to this day.
-In 2015 we updated and reworked our menu to offer more flavor, more nutrition and more hand-crafted items.
+We update and rework our menu every summer and winter to offer more flavor, more nutrition and more hand-crafted items.
 We spend a lot of time prepping fresh ingredients before we open our doors so we can speedily create your meal.

-We like to tinker with our menu to consistently try to improve it without loosing you’re favorites — like our large beef and bison burger offerings, our signature chicken fried chicken and steak sandwich and the beloved Mountain Man mac and cheese.
+We like to tinker with our menu to consistently try to improve it without losing your favorites — like our large beef and bison burger offerings, our signature chicken fried chicken and steak sandwich and the beloved Mountain Man mac and cheese.

 We just want to have Dam good fun.
 We hope that is what you experience every time you visit us.